Dispelling 9 Myths About Organ Donation

 One myth is that there already are enough organs for those who need them.
 Fact is more donors are needed because of a shortage of organs suitable for donation.

 Currently, more than 100,000 people are on the National Transplant Wait list.
-Every ten minutes, a new name is added.
+It includes people of every age, ethnicity and gender.
+Every eight minutes, a new name is added to the list.
 On average, 17 people die each day waiting for an organ transplant, according to the U.S. Health Resources and Services Administration (HRSA).

 “The people on the transplant wait list are usually in the final stages of kidney, liver, heart, lung or pancreatic diseases or disorders and need an organ transplant to live,” says Christopher Marsh, MD, division chief of the Scripps Center for Organ Transplantation at Scripps Green Hospital.
 “People who sign up to become donors have the potential to help save or improve lives.”